MLB

 When and Where Is the 2025 NFL Draft?

 The 2025 NFL Draft will take place from Thursday, April 24, to Saturday, April 26.
 This is the draft’s traditional spot on the final Thursday in April.
-It is the second earliest draft in the past 15 editions, with only the 2020 edition starting on an earlier date (April 23).
+It is the second-earliest draft in the past 15 editions, with only the 2020 edition starting on an earlier date (April 23).

 Green Bay will host the 2025 NFL Draft at Lambeau Field and the adjacent Titletown District.
 This will be the first time that Green Bay has hosted the NFL Draft and the second time it has been hosted in Wisconsin.
 In 1940, the Schroeder Hotel in Milwaukee hosted the event.

-Top NFL Draft Prospect
+Top NFL Draft Prospects

 The top five players in the PFSN Mock Draft Simulator in the 2025 NFL Draft are as follows: